Why Do We Do the Things We Do?

-Have you ever noticed how young children often use the word “why”—usually in the form of a question directed at a person older than them?
-How often they tend to pester others with that question!
+Small children often use the word “why”—usually in the form of a question directed at a person older than them.
+How often do they pester others with that question!
 And each answer, it seems, triggers another question—another why.

-But as they become older, that inquisitiveness begins to wane.
+But as they become older, that curiosity begins to wane.
 They stop asking why so frequently.
 What is the reason for this?
 Is it because they know it all at that point?
 No. For some reason they become comfortable with the status quo.
-Most of us are like this.
-Sooner or later we begin to accept things just the way they are—without question.
+Most of us begin to accept things the way they are—without question.

-Perhaps our curiosity got squelched somewhere along the way by the expressions of frustration from those who didn’t have time to answer, or who didn’t know the answers, to our childish questions.
-Or maybe we got the impression that there are no answers to most whys.
-Whatever the cause, we eventually accept that it is a whole lot easier to accept most things as they are—unquestioned, without considering the reason.
-It is what it is, we think to ourselves.
+Perhaps the expressions of frustration from those who didn’t have time to answer, or who didn’t know the answers, to children’s questions squelched the curiosity somewhat.
+Or maybe it was the impression that there are no answers to most whys.
+Whatever the cause, we learn that it’s a whole lot easier to accept most things as they are, unquestioned, without considering the reason.

 Too few have ever wondered why they believe what they do, why they follow the customs they do, or where those customs came from.